How to Choose Discreet, Ultra-Thin Pads for Bladder Leaks That Won't Show Under Clothes

 Postpartum bladder leaks represent one of the most prevalent yet under-supported aspects of recovery.
 Recent surveys confirm that 85% of new mothers experience frequent bladder leaks, with 36% facing daily leakage and 49% experiencing it weekly.
 Perhaps most concerning, 61% of women continue struggling with incontinence beyond six months postpartum.

 The physical trauma of pregnancy and delivery—whether vaginal or cesarean—weakens pelvic floor muscles and stretches connective tissue.
-Stress urinary incontinence affects 76% of postpartum women, manifesting as leaks during common activities like coughing (50% of women), sneezing, lifting, or even laughing with their newborns.
+Stress urinary incontinence affects 76% of postpartum women, manifesting as leaks during common activities like coughing (50% of women), sneezing, lifting, or even laughing with their newborns

 For immediate postpartum needs, Heavy Plus Pads offer appropriate protection for both lochia (post-birth bleeding) and bladder leaks.
 The 540ml capacity and 370mm (14.5") length provide extended front-to-back coverage, particularly important during the first 2-4 weeks when bleeding and leakage are heaviest.
 The 5mm thickness remains discreet enough under postpartum recovery clothing while delivering reliable protection.